Thom-ASM/SolarSystemSim/README.md

 # SolarSystemSim

-This program is going to simulate the solar system using Kepler's laws of planetary motion and Newtons law of gravitation.
+This program uses Kepler's laws of planetary motion to give a simplistic simulation of the solar system.
 It is written in C++ and uses SFML